 - Inbox belongs to: rule will apply to the inbox(es) you select

-In addition, company rules filters can not use private tags or contact groups.
-They can use team tags and contact groups.
+In addition, company rules filters can not use private tags or private contact groups.
+They can use team tags, team contact groups, and company contact groups.

 Company rules actions can not use private inboxes, tags or contact groups.
-They can use shared inboxes, team tags and contact groups.
+They can use shared inboxes, team tags, team contact groups, and company contact groups.

 Ordering between company rules and individual/team rules